m4rk-lewis/FinBERT_feat_eng_for_Momentum_Transformer/README.md

 ===========================================================================
 ## Modified code from Momentum Transformer repo:
-The examples folder and the mom_trans folders contains code from the original momentum transformer repo by Wood.
+The 'examples' and the 'mom_trans' folders contains code from the original momentum transformer repo by Wood.
 They is largely unmodified, with the exception that run_dmn_experiment.py and model_inputs.py which have been minimally modified to accept new experiments for the new feature set.